From 2D Alignment to 3D Plausibility: Unifying Heterogeneous 2D Priors and Penetration-Free Diffusion for Occlusion-Robust Two-Hand Reconstruction: Method

+{ \bf Two-Hand Recovery Pipline.} In our two-hand recovery framework, a transformer encoder effectively integrates image features $\mathbf{F}_i$ with fused prior features $\mathbf{F}_p$, followed by a hand regressor that predicts hand parameters from these unified representations.
+Then the final integrated feature $\mathbf{F}$ fed into the hand regressor can be expressed as:

-Here, $<, >$ denotes the concat operation. $TransEnc$ represents the Transformer encoder. $Proj$ denotes the projection layer to align dimension, $l$ denotes the image feature length.
+Here, $<, >$ denotes the concat operation. $TransEnc$ represents the Transformer encoder. $l$ denotes the feature map’s channel length.

-{ \bf Loss function.} The fused feature $F$ is then input into the two-hand regressor to regress the parameters of both hands and relative translation.
-Building on previous two-hand recovery approaches~\citep{moon2023bringinginterwild, yu2023acr}, We train our model in an end-to-end fashion by minimizing the L1 distance between the predicted and ground truth (GT) MANO parameters, the 3D and 2.5D joint coordinates, as well as the 3D relative translation.
-For training the Fusion Alignment Encoder, we use MSE loss.
+{ \bf Two-Hand Recovery Loss Function.} Building on previous two-hand recovery approaches~\citep{moon2023bringinginterwild, yu2023acr}, We train our model in an end-to-end fashion by minimizing the L1 distance between the predicted and ground truth (GT) MANO parameters, the 3D and 2.5D joint coordinates, as well as the 3D relative translation.
+For training the fusion alignment encoder, we use MSE loss.
+Given feature $\mathbf{F}_{fa}$ from fusion alignment encoder, the total loss can be represented as: